1. How do I decide what type of yacht to choose?

 We have selected yachts in every price category that have quality guides who consistently receive positive reviews.
 Quality may change or guides may switch yachts, so we update our yacht offerings regularly to reflect the latest reviews.

 All of the Galapagos yachts offer interesting itineraries that provide a diverse mix of wildlife and geologic phenomena.
 On any itinerary, you are likely to see the most well-known Galapagos wildlife such as sea lions, iguanas, tortoises, and blue-footed boobies.
 In fact, once a yacht reaches a particular island, you will likely have the very same experience on that island (guide excluded) whether you are on a small sailing yacht or a luxury expedition ship, and the daily itinerary (two island visits, time for snorkeling, etc.) is also very similar on every boat.
 You will have very similar wildlife experiences across all islands no matter your ship; however, if there is a specific species you are hoping to see, your trip planner can help you identify the best itinerary to give you the best chance to encounter wildlife.

 All of the cruises provide a wonderful taste of Galapagos wildlife, geology, and natural history.
 The 8-15 day cruises are generally recommended for travelers that want to make the Galapagos a focus of their trip and don't want to miss any of the details.
-These longer cruises typically visit twice or three times as many islands and sites than the shorter cruises that are 5 days or less in length.
+These longer cruises typically visit two or three times as many islands and sites than the shorter cruises that are 5 days or less in length.
 Since each visitor site has something unique to offer, travelers with a special interest in biology, ecology, etc., may feel short-changed on the shorter cruises.
 For instance, there are two different species of sea lions and three species of Galapagos boobies.
 On the shorter cruises, travelers may only see a few of these species, while travelers on the longer cruises are likely to see nearly all of them.
 The 8-day cruise is the most common option, so travelers will have a wider selection of yachts available to them if they opt for an 8-day cruise.

 Travelers that aren't worried about seeing everything and instead want to fit in other destinations such as the Amazon or the Highlands may prefer the 4, 5 or 6-day cruises.
 These options provide a great introduction to the magic of the Galapagos.
 It can be particularly nice for families with younger children whose attention spans are likely to dwindle after five or six days on a small yacht or for anyone short on travel time.